mike0618/Epam_Data_DevOps/day_3_RegExp_Sed_Awk.md

 END {for (b in count) if(max == count[b]) print b, count[b]}

 ```
-But do we need the most frequent browser just by file entries or by unique ip addresses?
+But do we need the most frequent browser just in file entries or by unique ip addresses?

 2. Show number of requests per month for ip 216.244.66.230 (for example: Sep 2016 - 100500 reqs, Oct 2016 - 0 reqs, Nov 2016 - 2 reqs...)
 ```bash